 A simple search on the internet can tell you about local job fairs happening around you and keep an eye out in your local newspaper for local free career events.

 For example, jobfairs.co.uk has a list of all the job fairs they are holding across the UK.

 Social media is another platform that recruiters and employers are using more and more to promote their jobs and show their vacancies.

 More and more companies are using social media to promote their vacancies as it’s free and they don’t have to pay agencies – in fact it’s becoming one of the first places you should check to find a job.

 Not only that, but at the moment, because a lot of people don’t realise that many, many job are advertised on Twitter and Facebook as well as LinkedIn, it means that there is less competition if you look there.

 - If you’re interested in working for different companies check out their Facebook pages, Twitter or other social media as they often put up job details and good work opportunities

 - Check regularly for job details and why not even tweet them asking to work for free for them?

-- Using this method to find a job will show your very social media savvy which is a plus for many workplaces
+- Using this method to find a job will demonstrate that you are social media savvy

 - Search using hashtags like #jobs #AccountancyJobs #Designjobs etc and who knows what opportunities you’ll find!